-Willard Yuill - Willard Yuill is the Chairman and Chief Executive Officer of The Monarch Corporation.
-He is a Director of Shaw Communications Inc. and is Chairman of their Human Resources and Compensation Committee.
-Mr. Yuill is Chair and Chief Executive Officer of Monarch Ventures Inc., a Canadian private equity company and CSH International Inc., a United States private equity company.
-Mr. Yuill is on the Board of Governor of St. Andrew's College Foundation.
-He is a former Director of Western Financial Group, the Alberta Economic Development Authority and the Medicine Hat Exhibition and Stampede Ltd. and he is past Chair of the Alberta chapter of the World Presidents Organization.
-Mr. Yuill received an Honorary Doctor of Laws from the University of Lethbridge.
+Willard Yuill - Willard Yuill is the Chairman and Chief Executive Officer of The Monarch Corporation, a Canadian private equity corporation.
+He is a former Director of Shaw Communications Inc. and former Chairman of their Human Resources and Compensation Committee.
+Mr. Yuill is also Chairman and Chief Executive Officer of CSH International Inc., a United States private equity company.
+Mr. Yuill is on the Board of Governor of St. Andrew's College.
+He is a former Director of Western Financial Group, the Alberta Economic Development Authority, the Medicine Hat Exhibition and Stampede Ltd. and a past Chair of the Alberta chapter of the World Presidents Organization.
+Mr. Yuill received an Honorary Doctor of Laws from the University of Lethbridge in 2006.
+He received the Alberta Order of Excellence in 2016 from the Province of Alberta and in 2017 he was inducted into the Calgary Business Hall of Fame.